Must-know Malaysia Leave Types and Overtime Pay Rates

 Malaysia Leave Types

-Let’s firstly go through the introduction of the different Malaysia leave types for employees in both the private sector and public sector.
+Let us begin with an overview of the many Malaysia leave kinds available to employees in both the private and public sectors.

 Annual Leave in Malaysia